Men's Curl Club

 • Conditioner.

-• Light curl cream.
+• Light curl cream or mousse.

-Common mistake: Using too little hold product.
+Common mistake: Using too little hold when the pattern expands while drying.

 Type 3 - Curly hair